We may earn money or products from the companies mentioned in this post.

 How to get to Belize

-Most likely you will fly into the Philip S. W. Goldson International Airport located just outside of Belize City.
-(About a 30 minute drive.)
+Most likely if you are visiting Belize, you will fly into the Philip S. W. Goldson International Airport located just outside of Belize City.
+The airport is about a 30 minute drive from the country’s capital city.
 A total of nine airlines fly into the airport, including all of the major American carriers, United, Delta, American and Southwest.
 The airport is relatively small, and getting through customs was painless.
 Depending on where you are going in Belize, you have a few options for transportation from the airport.
 You can rent a car and drive, get a taxi or arrange a shuttle with your hotel, or if you are heading to one of the islands you can take a 15 minute flight from the airport to San Pedro on Ambergris Caye.
 You can also get a taxi into town and take the ferry for $20 US per person.

 Visiting Belize with a baby or toddler